joshuamegnauth54/joshuamegnauth54.github.io/content/data_python/functions.md

     # Unchecked standard deviation
     return _variance(array)**(1/2)
 ```
 Python lacks language features for _private_ or _protected_ functions and methods.
-Conventially, functions with a preceding underscore, such as `_mean()`, are taken to be implementation details that normal users shouldn't access.
+Conventionally, functions with a preceding underscore, such as `_mean()`, are taken to be implementation details that normal users shouldn't access.

 I defined four private functions.
 I moved the error checking logic into the first, `_is_array_of_nums()`.
 The other three functions perform the calculations at hand without error checking.